 13.6.1.1.
-A defensive player is illegally positioned, and there is non-minor contact between the illegally positioned defensive player and the thrower; or
+A defensive player is illegally positioned, and there is non-minor contact be- tween the illegally positioned defensive player and the thrower; or prior to the release.

 13.6.1.2.
-A defensive player initiates non-minor contact with the thrower, or there is non-minor contact resulting from the thrower and the defender both vying for the same unoccupied position, prior to the release.
+A defensive player initiates non-minor contact with the thrower, or there is non-minor contact resulting from the thrower and the defender both vying for the same unoccupied position,